Simon-Truong/design-patternsv2/README.md

 ## Adapter Design Pattern
 The Adapter design pattern allows the client to treat a incompatible interface as a target interface e.g client wants to use interface A but only interface B is available therefore, we use the Adapter design pattern.
 We create an intermediatory adapter between the two interfaces, so when the client uses interface A, it is secretly delegating to interface B.

+## Facade Design Pattern
+A simple design pattern whose sole purpose is to simplify an exposed interface.
+The Facade design pattern focuses on providing a simple interface to the client, where it itself has references to the sub interfaces, so it will know how to run the business logic.
+Therefore, we achieve decoupling because the client doesn't know what is being called when calling the facade's methods, only the facade knows what to do with its references.